Doga Kobo is an

 It’s a realistic depiction of how other people’s words can potentially affect your decisions.
 Especially if you’re already feeling insecure.

-The big thing about this anime is:
+The big thing about this

 - You learn about gym equipment.